-- 115 Outreach, communication and dissemination activities of the APPLICATE project were carried out within the Work Package 7, although each work package was required to contribute to the efforts of disseminating results and engage in communication activities.
-As APPLICATE scientists strived to understand the linkages between changes in the Arctic climate and weather and climate in the mid-latitudes, the communication team of the project sought to increase awareness aroundabout these linkages as well as the policy-relevance of the research, and aimed to maximize the impact of scientific findings to end-users and - 120 stakeholders.
+115 As APPLICATE scientists strived to understand the linkages between changes in the Arctic climate and weather and climate in the mid-latitudes, the communication team of the project sought to increase awareness around these linkages as well as the policy-relevance of the research, and aimed to maximize the impact of scientific findings to end-users and stakeholders.
 The terms "stakeholder" and "user" are used interchangeably and include all those that can be interested in and/or can benefit from better knowledge of the weather and climate in the Arctic and the Northern Hemisphere.
-Through-Moreover, through targeted activities directed at different partners from the scientific community, the industry, as well as local and indigenous communities, users and stakeholder groups, APPLICATEAPPLICATE's communication and dissemination team sought to establish and maintain an effective dialogue with a network of key stakeholders for a mutual exchange of - 125 information on the project and feedback on its activities.
-Targeted activities included dedicated meetings and workshops with users to update on the progress and results of the project, policy events to engage with policymakers within EU institutions, press releases to appear in news outlets addressing non-scientific public.
-Thus, communication effortsactivities within the project were essential not only to produce an "outbound" of information (from the project scientists to the broader community), but also for an "inbound," to collect feedback and valuable impressions from the users of weather and climate services as well - 130 as stakeholders in the Arctic region and beyond.
+Through targeted activities directed at different partners from the scientific community, the industry, as well as local and indigenous communities, APPLICATE's communication and dissemination team sought to establish and maintain an effective dialogue with a network of key stakeholders for a mutual exchange of information on the project and feedback on its activities.
+Targeted activities included dedicated meetings and workshops with users to update on the progress and results of the project, policy events to engage with policy-makers within EU institutions, press releases to appear in news outlets addressing non-scientific public.
+Thus, communication efforts within the project were essential not only to produce an "outbound" of information (from the project scientists to the broader community), but also for an "inbound," to collect feedback and valuable impressions from the users of weather and climate services as well as stakeholders in the Arctic region and beyond.